kermitt2/grobid/doc/getting_started.md

 More documentation on the Docker images can be found [here](Grobid-docker.md).

 From there, you can check on your browser if the service works fine by accessing the welcome page of the service console, available at the URL <http://localhost:8070>.
 The GROBID server can be used via the [web service](Grobid-service.md).

-## Next steps